-At the top of your thatched roof, you will find the ridge.
-This is the part of your roof that must be thatched very carefully as it’s the highest point of the property, it bears the brunt of all weathers which is one of the reasons why it needs replacing every couple of years.
+The lifespan of a thatched property will depend on the maintenance of the roof.
+Here at Heart of England Master Thatchers, we provide a thatched roof re-ridge service.
+At the top of every thatched roof, you will find the ridge.
+Due to the fact that it is at the highest point of the roof, it bears the brunt of all weathers and is the reason why it needs replacing every couple of years.

-When we carry out thatched re-ridges, we also tidy up the existing thatch around the top of the roof as well as provide roof repairs on any roof damage whilst we are re-ridging, so the job is done in one day.
-We create a variety of different thatched ridge designs, and we don’t have one typical pattern we can either replicate the existing design or work with the customer to change to a new pattern.
+When we carry out thatched roof re-ridges, we also tidy up the existing thatch around the top of the roof as well as provide thatched roof repairs on any roof damage whilst we are re-ridging, that way the thatching jobs are done in one day.
+We create a variety of different thatched re-ridge designs, and we don’t have one typical pattern we can either replicate the existing design or work with the customer and change to a new pattern.
 If you have a listed building, you will not need listed building consent as it is classed a just a repair.

-The process of having a thatched re-ridge involves taking the existing wire off, after that the old straw will be taken off and the new ridge can be created, adding o a new wire to protect it.
-The overall roof can be dressed up and brushed down which gives it a fresher look.
+The process of having a thatched roof re-ridge involves taking the existing wire off, after that the old straw will be taken off and the new ridge can be created, adding a new wire to protect it.
+The overall roof will also be brushed down; Brushing down consists of brushing the surface thatch and removing the loose material and moss.
+It will then be dressed up with fresh thatch.
 Dressing up a thatched roof consists of knocking thatch off the roof evenly and securely backing up any fixings.
-Brushing down consists of brushing the surface thatch and removing the loose material and moss.

 Heather Ridge – A Heather Ridge is normally made from mown heather but can sometimes be made out of tangled straw or couch grass.